Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Should I Get a Generator That Runs on Gas and Propane?

 There’s an assumption that getting a dual fuel generator is more advantageous, but this is always not the case.
 It all depends on the engine and not the carburetor.
-Nevertheless, having gas and propane in one generator comes in handy when there is a power outage.
+Nevertheless, having gas and propane or a dual fuel generator comes in handy when there is a power outage.

 Where Can I Keep a Generator When Not In Use?